How To Make iPhone Apps – Object Oriented Programming and Classes

 @end

-Remember what we talked about earlier regarding scope.
-These variables are private because they’re declared within the curly braces underneath line 3 and we want them that way.
+These variables are private because they’re declared within the curly braces underneath the interface declaration.
 If we want to expose something that another class would be able to set and retrieve, we use properties.

 Why did we put an underscore in front of all of our variable names?
 This is a common naming convention to easily distinguish variables that are private.
-A naming convention is a system or standard that you follow to name all of your variables, methods and properties so that they are consistently named and the code throughout your app is nice, neat and orderly.
+Programmers like things neat and orderly.
+It’s logical!

 10. Declaring And Using Properties In Objective-C